OCA/stock-logistics-warehouse/product_stock_location/README.rst

-This modules dramatically improves the performance on the check of the stock levels of each product by location, by storing the quantity on hand, incoming, outgoing and forecased each time a stock move or quant changes, instead of having to compute them each time upon request by the user.
+This modules dramatically improves the performance on the check of the stock levels of each product by location, by storing the quantity on hand, incoming, outgoing and forecased for each product and at the affected location hierarchy, each time a stock move or quant changes, instead of having to compute them each time upon request by the user.

 The requests for stock levels will still be computed when the user wants to query the stock for a specific lot, owner or package.